-Hands of The Carpenter (Hands) is a faith-based nonprofit community that uniquely serves single mothers and widows in need by addressing the often overlooked issue of transportation.
-Hands provides automobile repair and maintenance in an effort to relieve the enormous financial burden and related distress that automobile repair puts on this population and their opportunity for economic self-sufficiency.
+Hands of The Carpenter (Hands) is a faith-based nonprofit community that uniquely serves single women in need by addressing the often overlooked issue of transportation.
+Hands provides automobile placement, repair and maintenance in an effort to relieve the enormous financial burden and related distress that automobile repair puts on this population and their opportunity for economic self-sufficiency.

-We were founded in 2003 by current president and executive director Dan Georgopulos and his wife Brenda.
+We were founded in 2003 by current Founder/CEO Dan Georgopulos and his wife Brenda.
 Dan was laid off from the technology industry and shortly after, began leading the single parent ministry at his church.
 After hearing stories of abuse, homelessness, the death of a spouse – the types of events that led these mostly women to be on their own, Dan and Brenda decided to do whatever they could to make a difference in the lives of these individuals.

 Initially, the focus was providing home repair to allow these individuals to live in a safe environment with their children and reside independently.
-Time spent with these single mothers and widows quickly revealed the original plan to provide automobile repair in the future needed to happen sooner rather than later.
+Time spent with these women quickly revealed the original plan to provide automobile repair in the future needed to happen sooner rather than later.
 The majority of single mothers and widows did not own their own home but rented instead.
 Most single mothers and widows did, however, own an automobile.

 The following problems were identified: